FelixPetriconi/AllocatorBuilder/README.md

 Example use cases:
   * Collect statistic information about the memory usage profile.
   * Apply guards to memory allocated blocks to detect buffer under- or overflows, even in release mode of the compiled application.
+  * Wait free allocations in a single threaded environmemt

 So the appropached is every allocator returns such a Block
 ```C++